Oralman: Reintegration issues faced by Oralman

 According to Natsuko, Kazakh locals generally consider repatriates as the "other" and not "authentic" co-ethnics.
 Local communities claim that Oralman share the Kazakh ethnicity only through name and that the special government treatment of repatriates is unfair.

 Linguistic differences also challenge Oralman reintegration.
 Kazakhs, Mongolians, and Russians usually write with Cyrillic script.
 However, Turkmens and Uzbeks usually use Latin alphabets, and repatriates from Latinized countries generally have difficulty learning Cyrillic script, which eventually creates problems for them in secondary and higher education.
 Many Kazakhs prefer a gradual shift to the Russian language, whereas Oralman have preserved the Kazakh language.
-This cultural division between native Kazakhs and Oralman has complicated the nation-building process.
+This cultural division between native Kazakhs and Oralman has complicated the nation-building process, but it is likely to no longer be an issue by 2025, once Kazakhstan officially completes its transition from Cyrillic to Latin script.

 Oralman often face difficulty integrating into the labor market and communicating due to insufficient command of the Russian language, which remains an important Lingua Franca in Kazakhstan.
 On a separate note, Oralman from China form the majority of Mandarin teachers at universities in Kazakhstan.

 On the other hand, Oralman who have attained higher education abroad may receive unnecessary state support that would better serve local Kazakhs, as the Kazakh government can not afford to provide both returnees and locals with consistent financial support.
 Furthermore, the repatriates see themselves, rather than locals, as genuine Kazakhs, as they have been able to preserve an "authentic" Kazakh identity even after living abroad for generations.
 This superior self-identity further alienates repatriates from local communities.